afortuny/SustainableFashionAI/Intro.md

 In this article, we are aiming to understand how AI can help to make this industry more sustainable.
 Let's start what the industry is normally using AI for.

+# How AI has been mainly used in fashion up to this point

 A brief review of what are typical use cases for AI in fashion show that the focus is mainly on sales and profitability growth, while little on the implementation of circular fashion principles.
 With the exeption of the usage of demand and supply optimization algorithms to reduce excess stock, there are little known experiences at both industry and academia which goes beyond: pricing, markdown, product recommendations, automatic designs, rapid creation.